braveclojure/bcjobs-blog/source/2022-02-11-long-term-clojure-benefits.html.md

+NOTE: this is a draft of a blog post for https://jobs-blog.braveclojure.com/.
+If you have suggestions for edits or would like your company included, please email me, [daniel@braveclojure.com](mailto:daniel@braveclojure.com).

 # Learning Clojure yields surprising long-term benefits.
 These companies are hiring and will train you.

 Learning any programming language requires a significant investment in time and resources.
 Of all the languages I&rsquo;ve gained proficiency in, Clojure has by far yielded the largest benefits for my life.
 Some of these benefits have been surprising and have only become evident with time.
 I want to share these less-obvious benefits because they&rsquo;ve had such a positive impact on me, and I want other devs to benefit, too.